SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

-{% include jumbotron.html body="The Direct Payment scenario **is used by customers that are compliant with PCI-DSS regulations**, and is a way to implement card payments without using Swedbank Pay Hosted Payments." %}
+{% include jumbotron.html body="The Direct Payment scenario **is used by customers that are compliant with PCI-DSS regulations**, and is a way to implement card payments without using Swedbank Pay hosted payment page." %}

 ### Purchase flow